Rain Barrel Parts List and "How To"

 So, with holes cut and everything dry fitted before you go hog wild and start gluing stuff, you can now move and assemble your collection system in the location it will be permanently.
 Look at the pictures to see how it all fits together and how we did ours.
 The pictures pretty much tell the story.

-Bulkhead flanges may not stock items at Lowes, but can be ordered from Agrimart in Owensboro, KY
+NOTES: Bulkhead flanges may not stock items at Lowes, but can be ordered from Agrimart in Owensboro, KY

 ( https://www.spraysmarter.com/catalogsearch/result/?q=bulkhead+flange ) and when they state that they have same day shipping, they mean it and their price is very competitive.
 We were originally going to use BHF, but changed our mind/design and our barrels just happened to have dbl threaded bung hole plugs so, we have some beautiful BHF that arrived 2 days after we ordered them from Agrimart J Oh, well, we will use them later because we always have a project going on and this was our first rain collection system project and our next barrels may not have the convenient plugs.